Youth and Family Hunting Opportunities

-Youth Hunting Opportunties
+Youth Hunting Opportunities

-Andrews WMA.
-During these hunts, permitted youths and their nonhunting supervisors are the only persons allowed on the area.
-About 600 youths apply every year for 160 deer quota permits.
+- The FWC offers two youth deer hunts at Camp Blanding WMA and at Andrews WMA.
+During these hunts, permitted youths (15-years-old and younger) and their nonhunting supervisors are the only persons allowed on the area.
+See worksheet to apply.

 - Two youth waterfowl days are available to those 15-years-old and younger, they are only allowed to hunt while supervised by an adult, 18 years or older.
 Check the yearly Waterfowl Regulations for the specific dates.

 - Supervised youth waterfowl hunts are held for those 15-years-old and younger on Ocklawaha Prairie, Guana River, T.M.
 Goodwin/Broadmoor Marsh and the stormwater treatment areas – STA1 West, STA2, STA3/4 and STA5.
 See worksheet to apply.

 - Supervised youth small-game hunts for those 15-years-old and younger are held at Caravelle Ranch, Ross Prairie and Jennings Forest WMAs.
 Quota permits are not required for these hunts.

 - Family hunts are offered on many WMAs.
 These hunts provide opportunities for a permitted supervisor to hunt with up to two youths (15-years-old and younger).
 See worksheet to apply.